worldline/swagger-jack/README.md

 1. `POST /api/user/` to create a user (controller method `create()`)
 1. `GET /api/user/` to list existing users (controller method `list()`)

+As explained in the swagger specification, the descriptor `basePath` attribute is used as url prefix for every resources and their operations.
+You should not repeat it in resources paths and apis path.

+The `resourcePath` in resource object is intended to be repeated in every api path.

 If you just want to document some existing routes, just provide a resource descriptor, and no associated controller.
 Of course, no validation will be provided.